crystal-vm/crystal-intel/README.md

-kide-intel
+salama-intel
 =============

-Implement the kide vm in Intel opcodes (integration not done)
+Implement the salama vm in Intel opcodes (integration not done)